 Non-native black rats are believed to be introduced to Palmyra during the U.S. military occupation of the Atoll in the 1940s.
 The introduced rats are severely degrading the ecosystem by preying on seabird eggs, chicks, and land crabs, and outcompeting native species for limited food resources.
 The rats also prey on native plant seeds and spread invasive plants that threaten the survival of the native Pisonia forest.
 These spectacular native trees are extremely important to Palmyra’s rich ecosystem, providing nesting and roosting sites for numerous seabirds, and by depositing bird guano that serves as a fertilizer source and food supply for life in the forest understory.

-The Nature Conservancy of Hawai’i, the U.S. Fish and Wildlife Service’s National Wildlife Refuge System, and Island Conservation have embarked upon an ambitious project to aid in the protection and restoration of the unique species and habitats of Palmyra Atoll, by removing non-native rats as a first step to the atoll’s restoration.
+The Nature Conservancy of Hawai’i, the U.S. Fish and Wildlife Service’s National Wildlife Refuge System, and Island Conservation embarked upon an ambitious project to aid in the protection and restoration of the unique species and habitats of Palmyra Atoll, by removing non-native rats in 2011 as a first step to the atoll’s restoration.